propfull/kit/README.md

 # @propfull/kit

 It's wip.
-A collection of web components for the @propfull family.
+A collection of svelte components for the @propfull family.